 Greys lend themselves to multiple design styles, from sleek, glossy and modern, to rustic and industrial.
 Something for everyone.

 Carefully considered placement of appliances, ergonomic efficiency and clever storage is becoming increasingly important in kitchen design.
 Integrating appliances such as fridges and microwaves ensures they don’t dominate the kitchen aesthetic and stops the kitchen looking cluttered and busy.
 Likewise, small appliances are hidden away in cleverly thought out storage solutions, like step-in pantries and deep drawers, removing clutter from benchtops.

 Technology is rapidly developing throughout the modern home, and in the kitchen is no exception.
-During 2018 there will be more of a focus on technology and connectivity, from phone charging stations, to integrated speakers with Bluetooth functionality, giving traditional kitchens a subtle, modern twist.
+Look for more more of a focus on technology and connectivity, from phone charging stations, to integrated speakers with Bluetooth functionality, giving traditional kitchens a subtle, modern twist.

 Whether you are looking to give your kitchen a big shot of colour or just want to introduce a new shade to your scheme, perhaps you are going for a classic look or even a mix-n-match… you’ll want to make sure your final Kitchen Colours decision is perfect before you spend a dollar.

 Look for 3D renders or illustrations to give you peace of mind that your colour schemes work and look just right.
 The Semble 3D Kitchen Planner has been built for just that reason!
 Allowing you to play with colour, texture and design instantly from your own home.